About Special Collections

 East Central University Collection

-The collection does include a complete run of the East Central Journal and Pesagi.
+The collection includes a complete run of the East Central Journal and Pesagi.
 Publications by and about the University, faculty, and distinguished alumni are included in the collection.
 Notable items in the collection include the typescript of a book by tramp poet Welborn Hope, scrapbooks, photographs and oral history materials about the University.
 Tiger fans may wish to wander up to Special Collections to see some of our sports memorabilia, including old uniforms.

 Included here are local history materials, books by local authors, and materials relating to oil field history and culture, the Five Civilized Tribes, and Oklahoma politics.